 Siobhan Bates – Principal Tenor Horn

-At age 10 she auditioned and gained a place at the Birmingham Junior Conservatoire on French Horn until she was 15, eventually playing Principal Horn in the orchestras and ensembles there
+At age 10, she auditioned and gained a place at the Birmingham Junior Conservatoire on French Horn, eventually playing Principal Horn in the orchestras and ensembles there.

-At 13 she joined Gresley Colliery Youth and Senior Band, as well as Youth Brass 2000.
-She entered and won her first solo contest on Tenor Horn and became the LBBA Junior Champion.
+At 13, she joined Gresley Colliery Youth and Senior Band, as well as Youth Brass 2000.
+She also entered and won her first solo contest on Tenor Horn and became the LBBA Junior Champion.

 2015 was a busy year for Siobhan, seeing her move from first horn at Gresley Colliery Band, to Solo Horn at Foresters Brass 2000.
-She made the controversial decision to take the French Horn less seriously in favour of studying the Tenor Horn and, after always being self-taught; she began to be tutored on the instrument for the first time ever.
+She made the controversial decision to take the French horn less seriously in favour of studying the Tenor Horn.